Blog Post View

 How Do I Prevent Identity Theft?

 There are a few ways you can prevent identity theft.
 The easiest way is to limit who with whom and when you are sharing your personal information.
-You should be extremely cautious of sharing sensitive information online, such as bank details.
+It would help if you were extremely cautious of sharing sensitive information online, such as bank details.

 There are always going to be instances where you share personal and sensitive information, but you should check the credentials of the company you are looking to share information with.